Faahil/463-Project-1/newReport.md

 The project includes a small toy mode that fabricates a few short signals such as sinusoids with slight phase shifts, a faster sinusoid, a scaled version, a flat signal, and a copy with a brief spike.
 Running the pipeline on this set shows that the divide and conquer split places similar shapes together, the closest pair is chosen sensibly, and Kadane highlights the expected high activity region on the spiky signal.
 This quick check confirms that the implementation behaves sensibly before using the real dataset.

-## Execution Results with 1000 Time Series

-When run on up to one thousand ABP segments of about six hundred twenty five samples each, the program loads and normalizes the data, performs the recursive clustering using correlation distance, and forms roughly twenty or more clusters depending on the distribution.
-The console prints a table for the first few clusters that includes mean, minimum, and maximum intra cluster distances which offers a quick view of cohesion.
-It also prints a few Kadane intervals for sample segments and shows one or two plots with the closest pair overlaid and active spans shaded.
-Typical output begins with a message similar to Loaded 1000 segments with 625 samples each followed by a line such as Made 22 clusters and a short list of example cluster sizes.
-These results show that the approach runs quickly and produces interpretable groups.

 ## Sample Scenarios and Generalization